20 Books of Summer 2018: Book 4

 Those Who Walk Away begins after the death of Ray Garrett’s wife who committed suicide for reasons that are not fully described.
 The way her thoughts about sex are mentioned in connection with her death (multiple times) makes me wonder if there’s some coy 1960s code going on that I’m not picking up.
 Whatever her motives, though, Ray’s father-in-law, Edward Coleman, blames Ray completely.

 Coleman first tries to kill Ray on page 3.
 He shoots Ray in the shoulder and runs off without confirming whether he’s dead (or even hit).
 There’s some dark humor when Coleman laments the loss of his gun and that he has to find a new method for Round Two.
 Alas—and it’s not like I’m rooting for Coleman here—the second attempt is similarly low-effort and Ray escapes again.
 They stalk each other for the rest of the book and while Coleman’s motives are obvious, Ray’s are unclear and malleable.
 If Ray’s voice had a better focus, I’d have liked the book that much better.

 The cat-and-mouse chase is too much like that in The Talented Mr. Ripley while not replicating its success.
-Similarities: Rich protagonists who paint when not eating in nice restaurants, drinking, running around Europe, disappointing rich and strangely cold parents, luggage woes, passport woes, and visits to American Express.
-What Those Who Walk Away lacks: Intensity—Ray’s not trying very hard to avoid Coleman and Coleman’s not trying hard enough to kill Ray.
+Similarities: dining in nice restaurants, drinking, running around Europe, disappointing rich and strangely cold parents, luggage woes, passport woes, and visits to American Express.
+Those Who Walk Away lacks intensity.
+Ray’s not trying very hard to avoid Coleman, and Coleman’s not trying hard enough to kill Ray.

 What I most admire about Ripley is the pacing—how quickly the walls close in even though every aspect of Highsmith’s writing evokes a slower time: Fraud investigations conducted without computers, international correspondence via snail mail, regular trips to American Express (no ATMs!), and news breaking at the pace of the daily papers.
 In Those Who Walk Away, the world moves just as slowly but the characters are sleep-walking too.
-And why are none of Coleman’s friends terribly bothered that he has homicidal tendencies towards Ray?
+And why are none of Coleman’s friends bothered that he has homicidal tendencies towards Ray?
 Who are these people??